 - Make the dough

-- 2. In the bowl of a standing mixer, stir together by hand the warm milk, yeast, and sugar.
+- 1. In the bowl of a standing mixer, stir together by hand the warm milk, yeast, and sugar.
 Let stand for 5 minutes.
 Add the flour, salt, butter, and eggs.
 Using the dough hook, mix until the dough is completely developed, 8 to 10 minutes.
-(By “completely developed” we mean that the dough should “clean” the side of the bowl, with no extra flour at the bottom; you might need to add a little more flour.
-The finished dough will be tacky but not sticky.)
+(By “completely developed” we mean that the dough should pull away from the sides of the bowl with no extra flour left at the bottom.
+It’s possible that you may need to add a little more flour if the dough seems sticky.
+The dough, when completely developed, should be tacky but not sticky.)
 Remove the dough hook and cover the bowl with plastic.
 Set the bowl in a warm place and let stand until it’s double in size.

 - Make the honey butter